Why do they develop?

 Preventing boils isn’t always possible, but these tips can help you reduce your risks of future boils or other vaginal bumps:

 Change your razor frequently: A dull razor can increase your risk for ingrown hairs.
 Change razors or blades every three to four weeks.
+Get some new razors online today.

 Don’t share razors: The bacteria responsible for a boil is easily shared with razors.
 Keep your razor clean, dry, and stored away from others.